istio/istio.io/content/docs/concepts/security/index.md

 * If Citadel is compromised, all its managed keys and certificates in the cluster may be exposed.
 We *strongly* recommend running Citadel on a dedicated namespace (for example, istio-citadel-ns), which only cluster admins have access to.

-#### Example
+### Example

-Let's consider a 3-tier application with three services: photo-frontend, photo-backend, and datastore.
+Let's consider a 3-tier application with three services: *photo-frontend*, *photo-backend*, and *datastore*.
-Photo-frontend and photo-backend services are managed by the photo SRE team while the datastore service is managed by the datastore SRE team.
+*Photo-frontend* and *photo-backend* services are managed by the photo SRE team while the *datastore* service is managed by the *datastore* SRE team.
-Photo-frontend can access photo-backend, and photo-backend can access datastore.
-However, photo-frontend cannot access datastore.
+*Photo-frontend* can access *photo-backend*, and *photo-backend* can access *datastore*.
+However, *photo-frontend* cannot access *datastore*.

-In this scenario, a cluster admin creates 3 namespaces: istio-citadel-ns, photo-ns, and datastore-ns.
+In this scenario, a cluster admin creates 3 namespaces: *istio-citadel-ns*, *photo-ns*, and *datastore-ns*.
 Admin has access to all namespaces, and each team only has access to its own namespace.
-The photo SRE team creates 2 service accounts to run photo-frontend and photo-backend respectively in namespace photo-ns.
+The photo SRE team creates 2 service accounts to run *photo-frontend* and *photo-backend* respectively in namespace *photo-ns*.
-The datastore SRE team creates 1 service account to run the datastore service in namespace datastore-ns.
+The *datastore* SRE team creates 1 service account to run the *datastore* service in namespace *datastore-ns*.
-Moreover, we need to enforce the service access control in [Istio Mixer](/docs/concepts/policies-and-telemetry/) such that photo-frontend cannot access datastore.
+Moreover, we need to enforce the service access control in [Istio Mixer](/docs/concepts/policies-and-telemetry/) such that *photo-frontend* cannot access *datastore*.

-In this setup, Citadel is able to provide keys and certificates management for all namespaces, and isolate microservice deployments from each other.
+With this setup, Citadel is able to provide certificate/key management for all namespaces, isolate the microservice deployments, and control the service access privileges.

 ## Authentication policy